-- 1. the birth of an employee's child or the placement of a child with the employee for foster care or adoption, so long as the leave is completed within 12 months of the birth or placement of the child; - 2. the care of the employee's spouse, child or parent with a "serious health condition"; - 3.
-(CFRA ONLY) the care of the employee's parent-in-law, grandparent, grandchild, sibling or registered domestic partner with a "serious health condition"; - 4. the "serious health condition" of the employee; - 5.
-(FMLA ONLY) the care of the employee's spouse, child, parent, or next of kin who is a member of the Armed Forces, including a member of the National Guard or Reserves, and who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or - 6. any qualifying exigency as defined by the applicable regulations arising out of the fact that the employee's spouse, child, registered domestic partner (CFRA only) or parent is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.
+1. the birth of an employee's child or the placement of a child with the employee for foster care or adoption, so long as the leave is completed within 12 months of the birth or placement of the child;

+- 2. the care of the employee's spouse, child or parent with a "serious health condition" and for purposes of CFRA only, the care CFRA ONLY) the care of the employee's grandparent, grandchild, sibling or registered domestic partner with a "serious health condition"; - 43. the "serious health condition" of the employee; - 54.
+(FMLA ONLY) the care of the employee's spouse, child, parent, or next of kin who is a member of the Armed Forces, including a member of the National Guard or Reserves, and who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or - any qualifying exigency as defined by the applicable regulations arising out of the fact that the employee's spouse, child, registered domestic partner (CFRA only) or parent is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.

 A "serious health condition" is one that requires inpatient care in a hospital or other medical care facility or continuing treatment or supervision by a health care provider.
-You may take a leave under paragraphs (2) and (3) above only if due to a serious health condition, your spouse, child, parent, parent-in-law, grandparent, grandchild, sibling, or registered domestic partner requires your care or assistance as certified in writing by the family member's health care provider.
-If you are seeking a leave under paragraph (34) above, you must provide iLEAD with a medical certification from your health care provider establishing eligibility for the leave, and you must provide iLEAD with a release to return to work from the health care provider before returning to work.
+You may take a leave under paragraph (2) above only if due to a serious health condition, your spouse, child, parent, parent-in-law, grandparent, grandchild, sibling, or registered domestic partner (as may be applicable for FMLA/CFRA purposes) requires your care or assistance as certified in writing by the family member's health care provider.
+If you are seeking a leave under paragraph (3) above, you must provide iLEAD with a medical certification from your health care provider establishing eligibility for the leave, and you must provide iLEAD with a release to return to work from the health care provider before returning to work.
 You must provide the required medical certification to iLEAD in a timely manner to avoid a delay or denial of leave.
 You may obtain the appropriate forms from Employee Services.